anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 The separated management channel could either come in through the BMC, a direct management port on the DPU or through a management VPN on the switch ports.
 This enable the Hardware Infrastructure Management to automate its networking through the DPU without any need to dynamically manage the switch fabric, thereby enabling a free choice of switch fabric vendor.
 These deployments allow the switch fabric to be statically provisioned by the operators networking operation unit, as it is often required.

+The DPU can offload control and data plane of the virtual switching to the DPU as well as trusted hardware offload for virtualized Packet Core and Radio data plane networking and transport related functionality in a power efficient way.
+It can also offload relevant application tenant control functions if the DPU offers an Execution Environment for VMs or containers and there is space and performance headroom.
+In such cases the DPU must also setup a communication channel into respective application tenant environment.

 <a name="3.8.8"></a>
 ### 3.8.8 Smart Switches